Mathuran/MathuranSadagopanResume/Interview Prep Guide.md

 1. What's the leadership style?
 2. What do you like most about working at X company
+3. What was a highlight and lowlight in the past year working at your company
-3. How would you describe the culture of the team
+4. How would you describe the culture of the team
 5. How did this opportunity become available

 Big Viking games